 Visually, the pressure-tested solid Cedar top prettily contrasts the darker three-layered laminate Canadian Wild Cherry body.
 The tapered headstock is more than a visual gimmick.
 It is, as Godin Guitars claims, designed to provide added tuning stability.

 Similarly, the TUSQ nut and compensated saddle are designed to improve performance.
-The double truss rod beneath the Silver Leaf Maple neck will ensure an easy setup and corrections when needed.
+The double truss rod beneath the Silver Leaf Maple neck will ensure an easy setup and corrections when needed (read this if you’re not familiar with truss rods).

-The scale length clocks 25.6-inches and the rosewood fingerboard houses 21 frets with classic dot inlays.
+The scale length clocks 25.6-inches (more on scale length here) and the rosewood fingerboard houses 21 frets with classic dot inlays.
 The 45mm (1.8-inch) nut-width might feel a tad too wide for people with small hands or stature.
 However, Seagull offers the S6 Slim (43mm nut width) to cater to that population.

 Overall, the action and playability are as good as guitars twice the price.
 Other noteworthy features include the light X bracing, the integrated set neck, and an ultra-thin semi-gloss finish for rich overtones.